 But you may be surprised to hear it’s also great with foods that pair with beer.
 Like hamburgers, hot dogs, big meaty sandwiches of all descriptions.

 It’s also great for a barbecue.
 Because it uses a light beer, this is a refreshing drink that seems to cut through heavy, greasy foods.

-If you enjoy this margarita, I’ve got another 49 margarita recipes you should check out.
+If you enjoy this margarita, we’ve got a whole collection of margarita recipes you should check out.
 Lots of wonderful ways to go with that old classic drink.